- Dogs lick their noses to sharpen their senses — Regular nose licking is a sign of a healthy dog.

 Some breeds are more prone to licking

 Breeds with squished faces, like pugs and American bulldogs, might appear to lick their noses more than other dogs.
-These dogs are considered Brachycephalic or “short-headed.”
+These dogs are considered Brachycephalic or “short-nosed.”
 Due to the flatness of these dogs’ faces, their noses are behind their mouths and their tongues are long.
 These dogs may collect more bacteria around the nose area.
 For Brachycephalic breeds, normal lip-licking might look like nose-licking.